 along the steel roofbeams, a hope of alighting,

 it’s his train.
 The notebook closes with a snap.

 He rises from the bench.
 The silence of the dead

 and every surface is lined with plastic spikes.

 This poem was previously published in Minute Magazine.

-Isaac Stackhouse Wheeler is a poet and translator from Canterbury, New Hampshire, best known for his English renderings of books by great contemporary Ukrainian author Serhiy Zhadan, in collaboration with co-translator Reilly Costigan-Humes.
-Their translation of Zhadan’s novel Voroshilovgrad was published by Deep Vellum and received positive reviews from the Los Angeles Review of Books, The New Yorker, and The Times Literary Supplement.
-His poetry and translations have appeared in Ad Hoc Monadnock, Coldnoon, The Missing Slate, and Two Lines.
-His next translation, Mesopotamia, is forthcoming from Yale University Press.
+Isaac Stackhouse Wheeler is a poet and translator from Canterbury, New Hampshire, best known for his English renderings of books by the great contemporary Ukrainian author Serhiy Zhadan, in collaboration with co-translator Reilly Costigan-Humes.
+His poetry and translations have appeared in journals including Ad Hoc Monadnock, Coldnoon, The Missing Slate, and Two Lines.
+His next translation, The Orphanage, is forthcoming from Yale University Press.